puppeteer/juggler/README.md

 ./mach package
 ```

-4. Archive build and copy to the gbucket
+4. Archive the build and copy to the gbucket

 We want to ship `*.zip` archives so that it's easy to decompress them on the node-side.